TritonDataCenter/rfd/rfd/0086/multiprocess.md

 That being said, a more expressive configuration of event handlers may more gracefully handle all the above situations and reduce the end-user confusion.
 Rather than surfacing just changes to dependency membership lists, we'll expose changes to the overall state as ContainerPilot sees it.

-ContainerPilot will provide events and each service can opt-in to having a `start` condition on one of these events.
+ContainerPilot will provide events and each service can opt-in to having a `when` condition on one of these events.
 Because the life-cycle of each service triggers new events, the user can create a dependency chain among all the services in a container (and their external dependencies).
 This effectively replaces the `preStart`, `preStop`, and `postStop` behaviors.

 ContainerPilot will generate events for all jobs internally, but the user can create a `watch` to query service discovery periodicially and generate `changed` events.
 This replaces the existing `backends` feature, except that `watches` don't fire their own executables.
 Instead the user should create a job that watches for events that the `watch` fires.

-The configuration for `start` is similar to [`upstart` job lifecycle hooks](http://upstart.ubuntu.com/cookbook/#id118) -- a string in the format `[optional event source] <event> [optional timeout]`.
+The configuration for `when` includes an `event`, a sometimes-optional `source`, and an optional `timeout`.

 ContainerPilot will provide the following events: